 I realized then that I needed to post a definitive guide to agave nectar, answering the question once and for all.
 This is it.

 Agave Nectar: Good or Bad?

-The short answer to that reader’s question is simple: agave nectar is not a “natural sweetener.”
-Plus, it has more concentrated fructose in it than high fructose corn syrup.
+The short answer to that reader’s question is simple: almost all commercially available agave nectar is not a “natural sweetener.”
+Plus, agave nectar has more concentrated fructose in it than high fructose corn syrup.
 Now, let’s get into the details.